nangonz/nangonz/README.md

 <em>with knowledge in Javascript, HTML5, CSS, React, Redux, Node,
 Express, PostgreSQL, Sequelize.</em> I've been part of multicultural work teams which has allowed me to develop <strong>communication</strong> and <strong>teamwork skills</strong> participating in the frontend and backend development of web applications implementing an agile work methodology with one-week sprints.
 This helped me to increase my <strong>results orientation</strong> and <strong>problem solving skills</strong>.

-<strong>You can contact me on LinkedIn or send me an email to
+<strong>You can contact me on LinkedIn or send me an email to:
 nangonz91@gmail.com</strong></p>
 </details>